-4 Biological principles of the biotic pump of atmospheric moisture
+4. Biological principles of the biotic pump of atmospheric moisture Based on the analysis of the spatial distribution of precipitation over forested and non-forested areas, in Section 2 we demonstrated that the biotic pump of atmospheric moisture must exist, as follows from the law of matter conservation and the small length $l \sim 600$ km of the physical dampening of precipitation fluxes on land.
+In Section 3 the physical principles of the biotic pump were described.
+Regarding the ecological and biological grounds of its functioning, the inherently complex applications of the laws of physics by natural forest ecosystems have been refined and polished during the hundred million years of evolution, so it will hardly be ever possible to study them in detail.
+However, it is worthy to check that the existence of the biotic moisture pump does not contradict the known biological principles of life organization.

-- Based on the analysis of the spatial distribution of precipitation over forested and nonforested areas, in Sect.
-2 we demonstrated that the biotic pump of atmospheric moisture must exist, as follows from the law of matter conservation and the small length /~600 km of the physical dampening of precipitation fluxes on land.
-In Sect.
-3 the physical principles of the biotic pump were described.
-Regarding the ecological and biological grounds of its functioning, the inherently complex applications of the laws of - 15 physics by natural forest ecosystems have been refined and polished during the hundred million years of evolution, so it will hardly be ever possible to study them in detail.
-However, it is worthy to check that the existence of the biotic moisture pump does not contradict the known biological principles of life organization. - Moisture enters a forest-covered river basin via the linear coastline, while it is spent on the two-dimensional area of the basin.
-Area-specific loss of water to runoff is independent of distance x from the ocean, R(x)=R(0), due to the constant moisture content W(x)=W(0) of the uniformly moistened forest soil, Sect.
-2. Thus, the atmospheric flux of moisture via the coastline (dimension kg H2O m-1 s-1), which compensates river runoff in a river basin of length L (L is counted inland from the coast), $F(0) = \int_0^L R(x) dx$, should grow linearly with basin length L, F(0)=R(0)L. The biotic moisture pump works - 25 should grow linearly with basin length L, F(0)=R(0)L. The biotic moisture pump works to ensure this effect.
-Without biotic pump the value of F(0) would be independent of L, cf. Eq.
-(1), R(x) would exponentially decrease with growing distance x from the ocean, while the mean basin runoff would decrease inversely proportionally to L, Sect.
-2.
+Moisture enters a forest-covered river basin via the linear coastline, while it is spent on the two-dimensional area of the basin.
+Area-specific loss of water to runoff is independent of distance x from the ocean, R(x) = R(0), due to the constant moisture content W(x) = W(0) of the uniformly moistened forest soil, Section 2.
+Thus, the atmospheric flux of moisture via the coastline (dimension kg H2O m-1 s-1), which compensates river runoff in a river basin of length L (L is counted inland from the coast), $F(0) = \int{0}^{L} R(x) dx$, should grow linearly with basin length L, F(0) = R(0)L. The biotic moisture pump works to ensure this effect.
+Without biotic pump the value of F(0) would be independent of L, cf. (1), R(x) would exponentially decrease with growing distance x from the ocean, while the mean basin runoff $\overline{R} = F(0)/L$ would decrease inversely proportionally to L, Section 2.